 So, now it’s down to method.
 After some fervent research, we found there’s a split between people making oats with a sieve, others using a cotton bag, and finally, those who have invested in a nut milk bag.
 As a couple with a small, rented kitchen, we wanted to try making these with what we had to hand – so Experiment 1 was with a sieve.

 The oat milk we made using our standard metal sieve was bitty, to say the least.
 It was definitely a low-effort recipe, but our sieve was definitely not fine enough to make a good milk.

-Can You Make Oat Milk with a Cotton Bag?
+Experiment 2: Can You Make Oat Milk With A Cotton Bag?

 Next up was Experiment 2: the cotton bag.
 I’ve got quite a few cotton food bags already, as they come in handy when zero waste shopping.
 Instead of putting soaked oats into a sieve, we popped these into a small cotton bag, and squeezed the hell out of them!